bjonnh/cytoquery/README.md

-# Obsidian Sample Plugin
+# Obsidian CytoQuery Plugin

-This is a sample plugin for Obsidian (https://obsidian.md).
+This is a graph visualization plugin for Obsidian (https://obsidian.md).

 This project uses TypeScript to provide type checking and documentation.
 The repo depends on the latest plugin API (obsidian.d.ts) in TypeScript Definition format, which contains TSDoc comments describing what it does.

-This sample plugin demonstrates some of the basic functionality the plugin API can do.
-- Adds a ribbon icon, which shows a Notice when clicked.
-- Adds a command "Open Sample Modal" which opens a Modal.
-- Adds a plugin setting tab to the settings page.
-- Registers a global click event and output 'click' to the console.
-- Registers a global interval which logs 'setInterval' to the console.
+This plugin provides graph visualization capabilities for your Obsidian vault:
+- 2D graph visualization using Cytoscape.js
+- 3D graph visualization using 3d-force-graph
+- Visualizes connections between your notes
+- Automatically builds the graph from your vault's files and links

 ## First time developing plugins?